dkmur/Stats/README.md

 ### Grafana (optional)
 - Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
 - Create datasource on STATS_DB
-- Datasource nameduse in dashboards is ``pogodb`` should you use another name make sure to replace it in the files stored in /Stats/grafana i.e. ``sed -i "s/pogodb/YOUR_DATASOURCE_NAME/g" *.json``
+- Add datasource name to config.ini
-- import the dashboards from /Stats/grafana
+- After executing settings.run, import the dashboards from /Stats/grafana

 ### Starting Stats menu